Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/migration_guide.md

             on_partition_close=on_partition_close,  # optional
             starting_position="-1",  # "-1" is from the beginning of the partition.
         )
 if __name__ == '__main__':
     loop = asyncio.get_event_loop()
     loop.run_until_complete(main())
 ```

+## Additional samples

+More examples can be found at [Samples for azure-eventhub](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/eventhub/azure-eventhub/samples)